Ninetalesgh/dndcampaign/vault/database/spells.md

 A bridge of ice binds two creatures within 1 *(1.5m)* of each other that you can see within range.
 Each bound creature is dragged with the other when it moves, can move only at half its Speed, and takes 4d8 Cold damage at the start of each of its turns.
 A creature can shatter this bridge as an Action with a successful STR Save or by destroying it (AC 15, 30 HP, Vulnerability to Fire).
-At Higher Levels.
-The Hit Points of the ice increase by 15 for each spell slot level above 5.
+**Using a Higher-Level Spell Slot.** The Hit Points of the ice increase by 15 for each spell slot level above 5.
 - **Classes**: Druid, Ranger, Sorcerer, Warlock, Wizard *(Source: CS)*